 What is the thyroid gland?

-The function of the thyroid gland is controlled by the pituitary gland located at the base of the brain, through a hormone called TSH (thyroid stimulating hormone).
+The function of the thyroid gland is controlled by the pituitary gland located at the base of the brain, through a hormone called thyroid stimulating hormone (TSH).

 What types of thyroid gland disorders occur in dogs?

-The most common dysfunction of the thyroid gland in dogs is associated with decreased production of thyroid hormones.
+The most common dysfunction of the thyroid gland in dogs is a decreased production of thyroid hormones.
 This condition is called hypothyroidism (for more information on this condition, see handout "Hypothyroidism in Dogs").

-Hypothyroidism in the dog usually occurs due to one of two main causes, which are lymphocytic thyroiditis (an inflammatory condition) or idiopathic thyroid gland atrophy (shrinkage of the gland due to an unknown cause).
+Hypothyroidism in the dog usually occurs due to one of two main causes: lymphocytic thyroiditis (an inflammatory condition) or idiopathic thyroid gland atrophy (shrinkage of the gland due to an unknown cause).
 These two causes account for approximately 95% of the cases of hypothyroidism.
 With either cause, the thyroid gland eventually is unable to make sufficient thyroid hormone.

-The remaining causes of thyroid hormone disorders are rare, and include failure of the pituitary gland to stimulate the thyroid gland to produce adequate hormone (secondary hypothyroidism), as well as congenital (birth) defects in thyroid hormone production, and cancer of the thyroid gland.
+The remaining causes of thyroid hormone disorders are rare.
+Secondary hypothyroidism is due to failure of the pituitary gland to stimulate the thyroid gland to produce adequate hormone, which can be caused by a tumor, cyst, or trauma.
+Congenital hypothyroidism due to birth defects as well as cancer of the thyroid gland are uncommon conditions in dogs.

 What initial tests are used to diagnose hypothyroidism in dogs?

-Thyroid hormones have widespread effects on the body, and are involved in the metabolism of food as well as the daily metabolic functions of most of the body's tissues and organs.
-Therefore, the effects of decreased thyroid hormone concentrations may be seen in many initial blood and urine screening tests.
-Changes in the initial screening tests help identify the presence of hypothyroidism, and may uncover other conditions, some of which may be related to decreased thyroid hormone production while others may indicate other, non-related problems.
+Thyroid hormones have widespread effects on the body.
+They are involved in the metabolism of food as well as the daily functions of most of the body's tissues and organs.
+Therefore, the effects of decreased thyroid hormone concentrations are often seen in initial blood and urine screening tests.
+Changes in the initial screening tests help identify the presence of hypothyroidism, and may uncover other conditions, some of which may be related to decreased thyroid hormone production, while others may indicate other, non-related problems.

 If your veterinarian finds changes characteristic of hypothyroidism with these initial screening tests, then more extensive diagnostic tests will be indicated to confirm the diagnosis of hypothyroidism.